Safecast/bGeigieNanoKit/README.md

     make upload

 ## Using the prebuilt image
 You can use directly the prebuilt image to flash the Arduino Fio.
-Here is an example when Arduino Fio is connected to ttyUSB0:
+Here is an example with Arduino Fio connected to ttyUSB0:

     /usr/bin/avrdude -DV -p atmega328p -P /dev/ttyUSB0 -c arduino -b 57600 -U flash:w:bGeigieNano.hex:i